shengsuan/Roo-Code-ssy/CONTRIBUTING.md

 ### 2. Understand the Project Roadmap

-Roo Code has a clear development roadmap that guides our priorities and future direction.
+Cline Pro has a clear development roadmap that guides our priorities and future direction.
 Understanding our roadmap can help you:

 - Align your contributions with project goals
 - Identify areas where your expertise would be most valuable